dafny-lang/dafny/README.md

 # Contributors

+Information and instructions for potential contributors are provided [here](CONTRIBUTING).

 To enforce some basic style conventions, we've adopted [pre-commit](https://pre-commit.com/).
 We're using [their default hooks](https://github.com/pre-commit/pre-commit-hooks).
 When you clone Dafny, install pre-commit as per [the instructions](https://pre-commit.com/#install).